 Seven files will be extracted -- a README file, and six python scripts.
 The README file contains the time and date that the tar ball was generated, which can be useful for reporting bugs.
 The history file available at the ftp site contains a list of major changes in each version.

 Step 2: Edit your existing casapy initialization file in $HOME/.casa/init.py or create a new file if it does not already exist, and add the following

 import sys sys.path.append("/PATH_TO_ANALYSIS_SCRIPTS/") import analysisUtils as au

 where /PATH_TO_ANALYSIS_SCRIPTS/ is the path to the directory you just extracted from the tar ball.
 An example can be downloaded and edited here: File:Init.py.
 When this is done, start casapy and you will have access to all the functions contained in the analysisUtils module.

-For help with analysisUtils installation or usage, you may submit a helpdesk ticket to the Data Reduction category at https://help.almascience.org/.
+Once installed, functions can be searched for by name via minimum match string with the au.help function (where comma denotes a logical AND): e.g. au.help('antenna') or au.help('spw,caltable').
+As in python, inline help for an individual function is accessed by typing 'help au.planet'.
+For further help with analysisUtils installation or usage, you may submit a helpdesk ticket to the Data Reduction category at https://help.almascience.org/.
 Be advised that analysisUtils is a commissioning tool, so the level of support available is not as extensive as for CASA, but we do welcome feedback.
 If your question is with regard to plotbandpass, then please provide the version number of this program (it is printed to the screen at execution time and on the plots).
 In all cases, please provide the release date of your analysisUtils, which can be viewed from inside casapy as follows:

 - a faster version of plotcal for bandpass tables, with useful overlay capabilities.
 This function has been incorporated into CASA as a task.

 - reads an ms and computes the angular separation of all fields, or a subset

 - reads the list of antenna stations in an .ms and creates a .cfg file suitable for simobserve

 - change the intents for a specified field in an ms (based on John Lightfoot's pipeline script)